 Objections / Complaints

-Should you have any concerns about how your information is managed by the GP practice, please contact the Practice Manager
+Should you have any concerns about how your information is managed by the GP practice, please contact the Practice Manager:

 If you are still unhappy following a review by the GP practice, you can then complain to the Information Commissioners Office (ICO) via their website or by telephone: 0303 123 1113.

 The Partnership (operating as Weavers Medical) is registered as a data controller under the Data Protection Act 1998.
-The registration number is Z6707472 and registration can be viewed on-line in the public register
+The registration number is Z6707472 and registration can be viewed on-line in the public register on the ICO website

 If you are happy for your data to be used for the purposes described in this privacy notice, then you do not need to do anything.
-If you have any concerns about how your data is shared, then please contact the Practice Data Protection Officer.
+If yoFthirdu have any concerns about how your data is shared, then please contact the Practice Data Protection Officer.